nhreimer/nxvfxvst/Readme.md

-# nxvfx (Nick's VFX)
+# nxvfx VST3

 ### Description

-A header-only VFX VST (and standalone playground) for Midi events.
+A midi event VFX engine for VST3 that comes with a standalone test playground application.

 This is a highly configurable and modular graphics plugin for implementing your own algorithms or shaders that react to midi events.

 ### Features

+* Ability to run in Standalone and VST3 Plugin
+  * In Standalone (testing only, no audio)
-* Midi Generator that pushes events on a different thread in order to simulate VST's Processor thread.
+    * Midi Generator that pushes events on different threads in order to simulate DAW Processor threads.
-* Ability to run in Standalone (for testing only) and VST3 Plugin
 * Multichannel support
+  * Route midi output to independent VFX chains
-* Infinite shader chaining
+  * Infinite shader chaining per channel
-* Each shader can be assigned user-specified midi notes for triggers
+* Each effect can be assigned user-specified midi notes for triggers
 * JSON serialization for importing/exporting (via clipboard at the moment)
-* Real-time visual effects that synchronize to midi
+* Real-time VFX Engine that synchronize to midi events
+  * Effects
     * Blur (Gaussian -- directional, strength, brighten, adjustable blur granularity)
     * Glitch (chroma flicker, noise, scanlines, pixel jumps, band counts, strobe)
     * Kaleidoscope (segments, rotation, centering)
     * Ripple (position, decay, speed, frequency, amplitude)
     * Rumble (noise, color desync, decay, direction, frequency, strength)
     * Strobe (decay, strength)
   * Particle generator
     * Random (entirely random)
     * Spiral (spiral positions around the screen based on midi note)
     * None (good for strobing without particles)
   * Particle connectors
     * Sequential (connects one particle to the next particle)
     * Mesh (connects one particle to all other particles)
     * None (no lines)

 ### Dependencies

 * C++20
 * SFML v3 (graphics: small patch required)
 * ImGui (menus)
-* nlohmann json (serialization and state saving)
+* nlohmann json (serialization and state management)
 * spdlog (logging)
 * VST3 SDK